xarkenz/name/README.md

   syscall
 ```

-It's clear that when the assembler encounters the `j exit` instruction, it does not yet know the corresponding address.
+It's clear that when the assembler encounters the `j exit` instruction, it does not yet know the address of the label `exit` and therefore cannot assemble the instruction at that moment.

 NAME tackles this problem using backpatching.
 The assembler keeps track of any detected forward references (labels referenced with no symbol table entry) and attempts to resolve them once labels are encountered.
 It does so by saving the byte offset, InstructionInformation, operands, and other associated information for a line once the forward reference is encountered, at which point placeholder bytes `0x00000000` are placed in the `.text` section.
-Once the correct label is encountered, instructions can be patched by invoking [assemble_instruction](name-as/src/assemble_instruction.rs) on the saved information and arguments, then slicing in the new bytes on the `.text` section.
+Once the correct label is encountered, instructions can be patched by invoking [assemble_instruction](name-as/src/assembler/assemble_instruction.rs) on the saved information and arguments, then slicing in the new bytes on the `.text` section.
 If labels are referenced but never defined in any module, NAME throws an error.

 **Note** that when NAME encounters an error on a line, it does not panic.
 All errors are detected and detailed information is printed for each error in one pass.
 There are very few fatal errors for NAME.

 Once the assembler has assembled the entire file in memory, it is written to disk as an ELF object file.
-See [elf_utils.rs](name-const/src/elf_utils.rs) for implementation details.
+See [elf_utils.rs](name-core/src/elf_utils.rs) for implementation details.

 ## Linking
-The linker ([linker.rs](name-as/src/linker.rs)) reads relocatable object files from disk and constructs them into Elf objects.
+The [linker](name-ld/) reads relocatable object files from disk and constructs them into Elf objects.
 This choice was made for two intertwined reasons - modularity and educational value.
-Keeping the linker separate allows for better classroom demonstrations regarding how object files are linked into a single executable, and since ELF is a standard format, there is no magical black box for the sake of the classroom; rather, the linking process is entirely accurate to real-world programs, allowing students to make better global connections.
+Keeping the linker separate allows for better understanding of how object files are linked into a single executable, and since ELF is a standard format, there is no magic black box; rather, the linking process is accurate to real-world programs, allowing students to make better global connections.

 The convention when linking into an executable is to search the symbol table for the global symbol `main`; if found, that is the entry point, else since `main` is not present, the entry point defaults to the MIPS `.text` start address: `0x4000000`.
 Conflicting global symbols raise an error, but duplicate local symbols are of course allowed.
 All linking is performed to the ELF TIS (Tool Interface Standard).

 The linker outputs a single file with no extension - an ET_EXEC ELF executable that [name-emu](name-emu/) can interpret.

 ## Emulation
-Thanks for giving me a few development cycles.

 The NAME emulator accepts ELF files of type `ET_EXEC`.
 Emulation is carried out using some structs: the `Processor` struct contains the registers as well as the program counter, and the `Memory` struct contains sections `.text` and `.data`.
-While I could have kept all these pieces separate, it simplifies some later portions of the approach tremendously.
+While I could have kept all these pieces separate, gluing them together in this way allows for an easier-to-read function.
 The logic for simulation is present in [simulator.rs](name-emu/src/simulator.rs).

 ### Fetch
 Fetching is a simple access of `.text` from where `$pc`, the program counter, points to.
 If the address currently in `$pc` is not accessible by the emulator, an error is thrown.
-This is an intuitive and straightforward approach, so it's included in [simulator.rs](name-emu/src/simulator.rs).

 ### Decode
 Decoding is the first novel approach in the emulation process.
-First, the instruction passed to the decode function has its opcode extracted.
-The opcode is put through a lookup table for a function pointer with the signature `Fn(&mut Processor, &mut Memory, u32)`.
+First, the instruction passed to the decode function has its opcode and any special code extracted to make a lookup code.
+This lookup code is used to obtain the corresponding `InstructionInformation` in [name-core](name-core/src/instruction/instruction_set.rs).
+Then, the emulator retrieves a function pointer with the signature `Fn(&mut Processor, &mut Memory, Instruction)` from that table (note that `Instruction` contains the operands).

 This function pointer represents the target instruction's implementation.
-If the opcode is `0`, a separate lookup is performed specific for R-type instructions.
-This allows instruction addition to be a simple edit of a data structure followed by implementing a microscopic function, improving NAME's extensibility.
+This allows instruction addition to be a simple addition to a [table](name-core/src/instruction/instruction_set.rs) followed by implementing a microscopic function, improving NAME's extensibility.
 See [decode.rs](name-emu/src/decode.rs) for implementation details.

-Each instruction performs its own unpacking (`unpack_r_type`).
-This reduces lookup operations.

 ### Execute
 Execution is as simple as invoking the extracted function pointer from the previous step.
 There exists no separate `execute.rs` since it's a one-liner.
+The function simply acts on its passed operands and updates registers/memory accordingly.